 3. Evaluation of conformity of production

 3.1 With regard to the verification of the existence of satisfactory arrangements and procedures for ensuring effective control of production conformity before granting type approval, the competent authority must accept the manufacturer's registration to harmonised standard EN ISO 9001: 2008 (whose scope covers the production of the on-board sewage treatment plants concerned) or an equivalent accreditation standard as satisfying the requirements.
 The manufacturer must provide details of the registration and undertake to inform the competent authority of any revisions to its validity or scope.
-Appropriate production inspections shall be carried out in order to ensure that the requirements of Article 14a.02(2) to (5) are consistently being fulfilled.
+Appropriate production inspections shall be carried out in order to ensure that the requirements of paragraph 8B-4.2.2 to 8B-4.2.5 are consistently being fulfilled.

 3.2 The holder of the type approval must: